Neighborhood St. Peter’s is a community hub in the East End. Some of our neighborhood partnerships include…

 Re:Work Richmond: Passionate Energy for Change RE:Work RICHMOND is a new employment initiative in the East End that provides a network of resources to help create pathways for heads of household to find the right living wage career.
 RE:Work seeks out individuals who have the desire and persistence to start the pathway towards meaningful employment.
 To learn more, visit the Re:Work Richmond website.

 Anna Julia Cooper Episcopal School: Changing the Trajectory of Young Lives AJCES is a unique school in the East End.
 Begun by several Richmond Episcopal Churches in 2009, AJCES opened with 25 students and 3 teachers.
 There are currently over 100 students in grades 4-8 with a planned expansion for grades K-8 later this year.
-Members of St. Peter’s volunteer at the school and the Rev. Dorothy White provides chapel services throughout the year.
+Members of St. Peter’s volunteer at the school.
 To learn more visit the AJCES website.

 St. John's Episcopal Church: Partners in Church Hill St. Peter’s had its beginning as a children’s education ministry of St. John’s Church.
 Today our relationship centers around Re:work Richmond, joint choir events, and other shared Episcopal ministries in the Church Hill area.
 Email firstname.lastname@example.org to learn how to be involved and to get more information.